geshu18/app/Telemetry-Processors---Sampling-and-Quick-Pulse.md

 ## Using Custom Telemetry Processor

 Custom telemetry processors can be created to enable the process of filtering the telemetry, as described in [Create Custom Telemetry Processor](https://azure.microsoft.com/en-us/documentation/articles/app-insights-api-filtering-sampling/#filtering-itelemetryprocessor).
-We can then ```use``` the custom telemetry processor through code as follows:
+Custom telemetry processors can be made available to configuration through ```TelemetryProcessorChainBuilder``` as described below:

 ``` c#
 var builder = telemetryConfiguration.TelemetryProcessorChainBuilder;